matijakolaric-com/django-music-publisher/docs/manual_cwr.rst

    Add CWR export view

+*For CWR export to work, your CWR delivery code must be set (``PUBLISHER_CODE``) in settings.
+It is not among required settings, so a you can start entering your metadata before your society assigns one.*

 There are several ways to get to ``Add CWR Export`` view:

 * from the ``home`` page or app menu or ``CWR Export list`` view by pressing on ``Add CWR Export`` button or